 Try to limit the amount of stress put on the horse.
 Allow as much time in the pasture or paddock as feasible, and allow them to move freely, socialize and graze.
 Stress is likely one of the most common causes of colic.
 Stress causes release of the hormone cortisol from the adrenal glands, which can cause colic, ulcers and diarrhea.

 Lastly, providing digestive support to the horse can reduce the risk of colic.
 Digestive supplements can enhance gut health to improve digestion and limit interruptions of the microbes in the gut.
 One example is Vitalize® Digest More® Plus, a daily supplement with Amaferm®, a precision prebiotic that enhances the good gut microbes, and MOS, a beta-glucan, to eliminate pathogens.
-In addition to a daily supplement containing prebiotics and/or probiotics, a concentrated single-use product, like Vitalize Equine Recovery Paste, can also provide support to the gut in desperate times.
-Vitalize Equine Recovery Paste is designed to be used as a preventative against digestive upset from any changes in the horse’s routine, diet or environment that cause stress.
-Administer Recovery Paste anytime your horse is under stress, or at the first signs of digestive upset, for a happier, healthier horse.
+In addition to a daily supplement containing prebiotics and/or probiotics, a concentrated single-use product, like Vitalize Equine Recovery Gel, can also provide support to the gut in desperate times.
+Vitalize Equine Recovery Gel is designed to be used as a preventative against digestive upset from any changes in the horse’s routine, diet or environment that cause stress.
+Administer Recovery Gel anytime your horse is under stress, or at the first signs of digestive upset, for a happier, healthier horse.